mg50/Clojure-server/README.md

 This is a simple Clojure webserver utilizing agents and Sinatra-style routing.
 Server configuration can be set in the conf.properties file in the project root; currently, the only properties that are used are "webroot" and "maxthreads."

+After downloading the project, make sure to run `lein compile` to compile the src/java directory.

 To run the server from the project root, you have three options:

 Echo Server: